News Article | February 17, 2022

-- Prominently post critical information like voter registration information, polling locations and times, as well as contact information for the election office.
+- Prominently and clearly post critical information, such as voter registration information, and polling locations and times, as well as contact information for the election office.
 Posting this information within a PDF makes it harder to find.

 - Link to votetexas.gov in English and Spanish.